Yuss76A/the-discussion-blog/README.md

 ### Footer

-The footer is positioned at the bottom of the page and provides essential navigation options.
-It includes links to the Highlights page, Control Panel, Support and Collaboration, and About Me page.
+The footer is fixed at the bottom of the page and features a design that matches the color of the navbar, providing a cohesive look throughout the website.
+It offers essential navigation options, including links to the Highlights page, Control Panel, Support and Collaboration, and About Me page.

 These links are accessible to both logged-in and logged-out users, ensuring that everyone can explore the content.
-However, the Control Panel link is restricted to authorized personnel only, while the other links remain available to all users.
+However, the Control Panel link is restricted to authorized personnel only and will open in a separate page, while the other links remain available to all users.

 *Footer Page Desktop*<br>
 ![Footer Page Desktop](static/images/screenshots/footerdesktop.png)